raganwald-deprecated/Roweis/README.md

 How to Write a Sammy App using Roweis
 ---

 Now we'll take a look at using Roweis to write your Sammy app.
-In addition to jQuery, Sammy, and Haml, we'll also need Roweis and Functional Javascript (a dependency at the moment).
+In addition to jQuery, Sammy, and Haml, we'll also need Roweis and [Functional Javascript][functional] (a dependency at the moment).
 Our single page is almost exactly the same with Roweis as it is with Sammy, only the included Javascript files are different:

     !!!5